CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 Next to the fantastic supporting documentation the inline documentation is exceedingly adaquate.
 But again, for this stage of the process, this is more than sufficient.
 The reviewer does urges the OP to include much more inline documentation in the source code.
-This would be very helpful for untrained newcomers whom actually want to read the soruce.
+This would be very helpful for untrained newcomers whom actually want to read the source.
-That being said, it should also be noted that the OP has left plenty of space near each method to do so and very well may have intended to expand the documentation intime.
+That being said, it should also be noted that the OP has left plenty of space near each method to do so and very well may have intended to expand the documentation in time.
 In all, a promising display.

 Requirement | Finding